DeaglanBartlett/roxy/docs/source/tutorial.rst

-To start with, we call functions with the argument ``method='mnr'`` as this is the simplest recommended likelihood for data with x and y errors, however this can be replaced with ``method='unif'`` for an infinite uniform prior on the true x values, or ``method='profile'`` to use the profile likelihood.
+To start with, we call functions with the argument ``method='mnr'`` as this is the simplest recommended likelihood for data with x and y errors, however this can be replaced with ``method='unif'`` for an infinite uniform prior on the true x values, or ``method='prof'`` to use the profile likelihood.

 At the end of the tutorial we show how to extend the MNR method to a sum of Gaussians using the arguments ``method='gmm'`` or ``method='kelly'``.